 As one of the most vital accessories of identity, our passports have transcended their physical form and now influence global opportunity, freedom of mobility and quality of life.
 Mandated by governments to monitor and improve their passport ranking, The Passport Index has become a trusted partner towards empowering global mobility.

-Passports of the world are sorted by their total Visa-Free Score, which includes visa-free, visa on arrival, eTA and eVisa if the country issued less than 3 working days.
-The higher the VFS score, the better global mobility its passport holder enjoys.
-If the countries have the same VFS their ordered by visa-free, visa on arrival, eTA they have, The more visa-free the highest position in the same VFS they have.
-You can filter the GPPR by region, union, continent and type of passports and compare the VFS for up to 4 passports.
+Passports of the world are sorted by their Mobility Score (MS), which includes visa-free, visa on arrival, eTA and eVisa if the country issued less than 3 working days.
+The higher the MS score, the better global mobility its passport holder enjoys.
+If the countries have the same MS their ordered by visa-free, visa on arrival, eTA they have, The more visa-free the highest position in the same MS they have.
+You can filter the GPPR by region, union, continent and type of passports and compare the MS for up to 4 passports.

 Ready to discover stark differences or similarities within the world’s passports?